hadi-roudaki/Dashboard-POC/README.md

 - Generate a README.md for a React + Node.js orders dashboard app with AI prompt history, setup instructions, and technical decisions."

-- "I need to implement a scalable backend for a furniture order dashboard with regions (APAC, UK, US) that handles different currencies and timezones.
+- "this project has to be scalable horizontally and Vertically, order dashboard with regions (APAC, UK, US) that handles different currencies and timezones.
 The data should be filterable."

 # 💡 Technical Design Decisions